Are Video Models Emerging as Zero-Shot Learners and Reasoners in Medical Imaging?: Experiment

 We evaluated \textit{LVM} against recent deep learning methods for organ motion prediction, including DAM~\cite{pastor2023probabilistic}, DiffuseRT~\cite{smolders2024diffusert}, ConvLSTM~\cite{ghasemi2024feasibility}, and RMSim~\cite{lee2023rmsim}.
 As shown in \tableautorefname~\ref{tab:performance}, \textit{LVM} consistently outperformed all baselines across both public and private datasets.

 On the public dataset, \textit{LVM} achieved an IoU of 90.75\% and a DSC of 95.15\% for lung motion prediction, exceeding the best baseline (RMSim) by 5.6\% (IoU) and 5.1\% (DSC).
-For heart motion, it reached an IoU of 88.43\% and a DSC of 93.85\%, and further improved boundary alignment, with lower SD (6.88 mm) and HD (22.04 mm) compared to RMSim (9.34 mm and 27.24 mm, respectively).
+For heart motion, it reached an IoU of 88.43\% and a DSC of 93.85\%, and further improved boundary alignment, with lower SD and HD compared to RMSim .

 On the private dataset, which includes more challenging and heterogeneous motion patterns, \textit{LVM} maintained strong performance.
 It achieved an IoU of 91.88\% and a DSC of 95.74\% for lung motion prediction, outperforming the best baseline by 6.3\% (IoU) and 5.9\% (DSC).
-For heart motion, \textit{LVM} achieved an IoU of 87.83\% and a DSC of 93.24\%, with clear reductions in surface distance (7.38 mm vs. up to 13.25 mm for DAM) and Hausdorff distance (23.97 mm vs. 34.81 mm).
+For heart motion, \textit{LVM} achieved an IoU of 87.83\% and a DSC of 93.24\%, with clear reductions in surface distance and Hausdorff distance.
 For liver motion—a particularly difficult organ due to its irregular deformation—\textit{LVM} achieved an IoU of 91.99\% and a DSC of 95.83\%, surpassing the next-best model by 8.7\% (IoU) and 7.0\% (DSC).
 These results highlight two findings: (1) \textit{LVM} produces segmentation masks with higher spatial agreement (IoU/DSC) and more accurate boundary alignment (lower SD/HD) than previous methods; and (2) These gains are consistent across organs and datasets, demonstrating generalizability under diverse imaging conditions.

 We attribute this performance advantage to the autoregressive design of \textit{LVM}.
 Existing generative approaches (e.g., DAM~\cite{pastor2023probabilistic}, DiffuseRT~\cite{smolders2024diffusert}) often rely on limited conditioning information (typically a single CT phase), which restricts their ability to represent the full temporal dynamics of breathing.
 Sequence-based models like ConvLSTM~\cite{ghasemi2024feasibility} partially address this by propagating temporal states, while physics-based simulators like RMSim~\cite{lee2023rmsim} embed predefined assumptions about motion fields.
 However, these methods either lack strong mechanisms for long-sequence consistency or are constrained by their assumptions.